pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/continuous-delivery/travis.md

 The example `.travis.yml` file then calls either `scripts/travis_pull.sh` or `scripts/travis_pull_request.sh`, depending on the build type.
-However, if you already have a build script or `Makefile` target to deploy your software, you can simply add the commands to run Pulumi to that.
+However, if you already have a build script or `Makefile` target to deploy your software, you can add the commands to run Pulumi to that.

 ```yaml